 Isolate panes (Beta)

 In Polypane, panes are implemented in a shared environment.
 This has benefits but does not work for every type of website and web app.
-Because of this, Polypane has a new "Isolate panes" setting that isolates each pane in it's own process.
+Because of this, Polypane has an "Isolate panes" setting that isolates each pane in its own process.